sys-bio/antimony/antimony/win32/README.txt

      C:\Program Files\Antimony

-     and the suite of BioModels (http://biomodels.net/) in:
+     and the suite of antimony-translated BioModels (http://biomodels.net/) in:

      C:\Program Files\Antimony\biomodels